 Is there anything more comforting than baked pasta?
 If there is, I haven’t come across it yet.
-And while some baked pasta dishes in the Italian repertoire—especially the two ‘star’ lasagne dishes, the South’s lasagna di carnevale and the North’s lasagne alla bolognese—are elaborate affairs, there are everyday baked pastas that don’t require days in the kitchen.
+And while some pasta al forno dishes in the Italian repertoire—especially the two ‘star’ lasagne dishes, the South’s lasagna di carnevale and the North’s lasagne alla bolognese—are elaborate affairs, there are everyday versions that don’t require days in the kitchen.

 Here’s one that you can whip up practically at the spur of the moment.
 It is a simple mixture of parboiled store-bought pasta, meat sauce and béchamel, seasoned with some grated cheese and perhaps a bit of nutmeg, the baked in a hot oven until bubbly and bursting with flavor… Now, that’s my kind of eating.

-Ingredients (serves 4-6 people, or more as part of a multicourse meal)
+Serves 4-6 people, or more as part of a multicourse meal

 Cook the pasta in well salted water as you normally would, but drain the pasta while it is still slightly underdone.